dieterich-lab/JACUSA2helper/README.md

 ## Documentation
 Check vignettes:
-If vignettes or code expamples do not run, *try to add library(plyranges)*
+If vignettes or code examples do not run, *try to add library(plyranges)*

 * `vignette("Introduction to JACUSA2helper")`
 * `vignette("Analysis of DART-seq with JACUSA2helper")`